 We are affiliate partners with all of the companies on this page and will earn a commission to support our work if you choose to make a purchase after clicking on a link.

-This article shows the ethnicity reports provided by the four most popular DNA tests on the market – AncestryDNA, MyHeritage DNA, Family Tree DNA and 23andMe – for the same person.
-These reports, generated on 5/17/18, come from an actual individual who tested with all four companies and are provided to give you an example of what you can expect in your own report – your own results will vary.
+This article shows example ethnicity results provided by the four most popular DNA tests on the market – AncestryDNA, MyHeritage DNA, Family Tree DNA and 23andMe – for the same person.
+These reports, generated on 5/17/18, come from an actual individual who tested with all four companies and are provided to give you a sample of what you can expect in your own report.
+Your own results will vary.

 We have not shown or discussed cousin matching or analysis tools here.
 Read our detailed DNA guide for help with these features.